vitaly-t/manakin/README.md

 &nbsp;&bull; with a list of parameters: `console.log(obj1 [, obj2, ..., objN]);`<br/>
 &nbsp;&bull; with message formatting: `console.log(msg [, subst1, ..., substN]);`

-Can be used either locally or globally (by overriding the `console` object), and with colors according to which method is used - see [the example](#output-example).
+Can be used either locally or globally (by overriding the `console` object), with automatic colors according to which method is used - see [the example](#output-example).

 <br/>